imjoy-team/ImJoy/docs/docs/api.md

 `callback` style can be used for Javascript, Python 2 and Python 3.

-In the following list of API functions, we provided examples with both styles, if not, you can easily convert between them.
-Notice also you cannot use both style at the same API function.
+In the following list of API functions, we provided examples in `async` style.
+For Python 2, you can easily convert to callback style accordingly.

+While you can use `try catch` or `try except` syntax to capture error with `async/await` style, you cannot use them to capture error if you use `callback` style.

+Notice also you **cannot** use both style at the same time.

 For more information about Asynchronous programming, we refer to [Introduction to Promise in JS](https://developers.google.com/web/fundamentals/primers/promises), [Async functions for JS](https://developers.google.com/web/fundamentals/primers/async-functions), [Asynchronous I/O module for Python 3+](https://docs.python.org/3/library/asyncio.html).